groupme-js/GroupMeCommunityDocs/emoji.md

 The `placeholder` attribute tells you the Unicode character you should replace with an image (this is the same character that shows up in the message `text`).

-The `charmap` attribute tells you which emojis were used in the message.
+The `charmap` attribute tells you which emojis were used in the message (see the next section for details).

 Notice how there's only one � character given in the `placeholder` even though there are several emojis I used in this message.
 That's because each � character represents a different emoji in the `charmap`.
 So, the first � character in the message text represents the first item in the charmap array `[3, 13]`, the second � character represents the second item `[3, 12]`, and so on.
+So, if you're writing code to display these emojis, I would recommend looping through the `charmap` and replace the first `placeholder` character in the text with the emoji.

 Each emoji in the `charmap` is represented as an array of two integers (ex. `[3, 13]`).
 The first integer in the array is the emoji **pack number**--it tells you which emoji pack it came from.
 The second character is the **emoji index**--this tells you the specific emoji inside the pack.
 So, with the example `[3, 13]`,